Consumer Choice Award

 Roughly Squared Scotch Bond – The is a medium grade of stonework.
 The stones are squared, but with a relaxed tolerance.
 Some stones are joined at matching angles, if convenient.
 The faces of the stones are pitched only when necessary to get the stones in the wall line so the breasting is less apparent.

 Random Rubble – The lowest grade of stonework, but also an art form if done properly.
 This pattern involved simply using whatever stone was on the top of the pile and laying it where it fit.
 Corners would be built with the largest and most square stones.
-The very little cutting that was done was usually with a stone hammer to simply to knock off a chunk to make a piece fit.
+The very little cutting that was done was usually with a stone hammer to simply knock off a chunk to make a piece fit.
 Random rubble was usually built with materials found on the site.
-This part of the beauty of using stone.
+This is part of the beauty of using stone.

 Almost all interior walls foundation walls are random rubble of varying degrees.
 People didn’t care what the inside walls looked like, especially since they were often parged, painted or whitewashed anyway.